fmaste/Haskell/doc/EvaluationStrategies.md

 >
 > [A. M. R. SABRY, “What is a purely functional language?”, Journal of Functional Programming, vol. 8, no. 1, pp. 1–22, 1998.](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.7800)

-In a purely functional language the function return values are identical for identical arguments.
+The definition implies that function return values are identical for identical arguments and the operational decision of how to pass the arguments is irrelevant.
 Obviously call-by-reference introduces side effects.

 No wonder why Haskell and GHC do everything possible to stay true to the theory when extending lambda calculus.
 See